johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: It was everybody that lived up there on the mountain, you know, relatives and others, and I told Pap I would not move up into that mountain if I, I would not have a phone on that mountain if I had to have a party line.

 I wasn't going to do it.
-So we got a semi-private, and his aunt across the road got one at the same time.
+So, we got a semi-private, and his aunt across the road got one at the same time.
 We had to wait six months to get it because they had to run the lines, and then the party line wasn't, the semi-private, one other person, that wasn't working out the best either, and so Pap, because of what I was telling him when he came home, he'd say call and get a private line.

 (42:49 - 46:46)
-Ruth: Well I wouldn't do that, and so Pap came home from work one day and he told me, he said 'I called today on the lunch hour and we ordered a private line.'
-So when his aunt lived across the road from us, that when we moved up there and got the semi-private, she got the semi-private, and then when I said I was getting the private, she got a private too.
-So she and I, the two of us at the first time got a, at the same time we got our private lines.
+Ruth: Well, I wouldn't do that, and so Pap came home from work one day and he told me, he said 'I called today on the lunch hour, and we ordered a private line.'
+So, when his aunt lived across the road from us, that when we moved up there and got the semi-private, she got the semi-private, and then when I said I was getting the private, she got a private too.
+So, she and I, the two of us at the first time got a, at the same time we got our private lines.

 Alexis: Was that Bertha?